-(Targeted): describes specific, additional and time-limited (approximately 18 weeks) interventions provided for some pupils, who need help to accelerate their progress to enable them to work at or above age-related expectations.
+(Targeted): describes specific, additional and time-limited interventions provided for some pupils, who need help to accelerate their progress to enable them to work at or above age-related expectations.

 If a pupil's progress continues to cause concern, they could move into Phase 2.
-At this point, the parents will be notified and a meeting will be arranged to discuss strategies and interventions used to support the pupil.
+At this point, the parents will be notified and a meeting with the class teacher and parents will be arranged to discuss strategies and interventions used to support the pupil.